-I, ALBERTO S. YAO, Filipino, of legal age and a resident of No. 22 Samar Avenue, Quezon City, after having been duly sworn to in accordance with law do hereby declare that:
+I, CLAIRE ANN T. YAP, Filipino, of legal age and a resident of 16 Pugad Lawin St., Ayala Heights Village, Quezon City, after having been duly sworn to in accordance with law do hereby declare that:

-- 1. I am a nominee for independent director of China Banking Corporation (Bank) and have been its independent director since July 7, 2004. - 2.
-I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):
+1. I am a nominee for Independent Director of China Banking Corporation (Bank).

+2. I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

-Company/Organization Position/Relationship Period of Service Richwell Philippines, Inc. President & CEO 1990 - present Internationale Globale Marques, Inc. President & CEO 2011 - present Richphil House Incorporated President 1992 - present China Bank Savings, Inc. Independent Director 2009 - present China Bank Capital Corporation Independent Director 2015 - present China Bank Securities Corporation Independent Director 2017 - present Philippine Constitution Association Member 2017 - present
+Company/Organization Position Period of Service March 2010-August 2020 Global Payments Process Centre, Inc. Senior Vice President and Head of Global Service Centre Global Payments Process Centre, Inc. Director March 2010-August 2020 Vedruna Foundation Inc. Director Vice Chairperson 2001- 2020 2018-2020

-- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Bank, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
-I am not related to any director/officer/substantial shareholder of the Bank and its subsidiaries and affiliates. - 5.
-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 7.
-I shall inform the Corporate Secretary of the Bank of any changes in the above-mentioned information within five (5) days from its occurrence.
+3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Bank, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances.

+4. I am not related to any director/officer/substantial shareholder of the Bank and its subsidiaries and affiliates.

+5. To the best of my knowledge, I am not subject of any pending criminal or administrative investigation or proceeding.

+6. I shall faithfully and diligently comply with my duties and responsibilities as an independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances.

+7. I shall inform the Corporate Secretary of the Bank of any changes in the abovementioned information within five (5) days from its occurrence.

-Done, this 03 MAR day of March 2020, at Makati City.
+Done, this 11th day of August 2020, at Makati City.